Storing React State in localStorage - and How to Write Tests For It

 more testable .
 Decoupling logic like this from our components means we can test

-code in isolation rather than having the localStorage
+code in isolation rather than having the localStorage logic closely linked to

 the counter logic.
 More on that later!